View Connect Logs

 appLog.contextMap.fs_originalMessageId- Traces a message that has been split, distributed, or handed off.

-The view is automatically created by the connect-kb-job Kubernetes job during the Connect deployment.
+The view is automatically created by the connect-kb-job Kubernetes job during Connect deployment.
 It is used for flow debugging and flow-server troubleshooting.

-Accessing Logs
+Access Logs

 -